jhead/phantom/README.md

 Options:
   -bind string
-    	IP address to listen on, port is randomized by default - see: bind_port (default "0.0.0.0") -bind_port int
+    	Optional: IP address to listen on.
+Defaults to all interfaces. (default "0.0.0.0") -bind_port int
-    	Port to listen on - 0 means a random port will be used (default 0) -server string
+    	Optional: Port to listen on.
+Defaults to 0, which selects a random port.
+    	Note that phantom always binds to port 19132 as well, so both ports need to be open.
+  -server string
-    	Bedrock/MCPE server IP address and port (ex: 1.2.3.4:19132) -timeout int
+    	Required: Bedrock/MCPE server IP address and port (ex: 1.2.3.4:19132) -timeout int
-    	Seconds to wait before cleaning up a disconnected client (default 60)
+    	Optional: Seconds to wait before cleaning up a disconnected client (default 60)
 ```

 **Running multiple instances**